 Annual consent fees are published on the City of Wolverhampton Council's website.
-The consent will run from the 1 April until 31 March the following year.
+The consent will run from 1 April until 31 March the following year.
 If an applicant makes an application during this period, the consent will cease on 31 March in the financial year that it was applied for or the length of time the annual consent is requested provided it expires before 31 March in the same financial year.
-Football consents run from 1 August to 31 July.
+Match day consents run from 1 August to 31 July.

-Payment of fees for Temporary/Occasional Consents Occasional consent fees are published on City of Wolverhampton Councils website.
+Payment of fees for temporary/occasional consents are published on the City of Wolverhampton Council's website.
 For Occasional consents the applicant will need to pay prior to the consent being granted.